Posted by Nick Day on 07 Sep 2018

 If a property partnership incorporation exists, i.e. the partnership is registered with HMRC, has a written partnership agreement, separate bank account etc, or the properties are within a Limited Liability Partnership (LLP), relief of up to 100% of the SDLT charge is available.
 Broadly, full relief from SDLT is given as long as the ownership of the new company matches the original partnership shares.

-This means that a genuine property partnership incorporation can be made with no immediate charge to tax and prevent the changes to the taxation of buy-to-let properties from making a significant impact, whilst enjoying the benefits of a limited company.
+This means that a genuine property partnership incorporation can be made with no immediate charge to tax, preventing the changes to the taxation of buy-to-let properties from making a significant impact, whilst enjoying the benefits of a limited company.

 The changes to taxation of buy-to-let properties have been well-publicised and we have seen a number of solutions suggested, many of which seem unlikely to stand up to scrutiny under the anti-avoidance legislation that is available to HMRC.
 A common suggestion has been to transfer the equitable interest in a property portfolio to a limited company while retaining the legal ownership so as to not disturb the existing borrowing.
 Even if the lenders are willing to allow beneficial interest to be transferred in such a situation, it is important that any restructuring that you undertake is carried out on a sound commercial basis rather than being an artificial arrangement that HMRC can overturn using the General Anti-Abuse Rule or other, more specific legislation.
 It is our opinion that a contrived arrangement such as the transfer of beneficial interest while legal ownership is retained will be very hard to justify as a commercial arrangement meaning that the scheme would be ineffective for tax purposes.